machinekoder/Machinekit-FDM-Standard/GCode.md

 Deprecated.
 Use M106 S0 instead.
 (But used by Slic3r)

 #### Additional Fans/Devices
 Additionally to the above, Machinekit uses M106 to control general devices.
-It supports the additional P parameter, which is an zero-based index into the list of fans/devices.
+It supports the additional T parameter, which is an zero-based index into the list of fans/devices.

-Example: `M106 P2 S255`
+Example: `M106 T2 S255`

 Turn on device #3 at full speed/wattage.